 - Work for a Participating Employer.

-- Be registered in DriveLessConnect.com and enrolled in the program.
+- Be registered in the GetThereOregon.org online database.

-- Have traveled to work by means other than driving alone when the emergency ride is requested.
+- Have traveled to work by means other than driving alone on the day when the emergency ride is requested.

 Check our list of registered employers.